General State of the Market

 Upon the ratification of the recovery plan, the debtor and all creditors (including non-voting creditors and creditors that have not claimed or have contingent claims regarding facts that occurred on or prior to the PA’s appointment) are bound by its terms, which may include a cram-down of the credits and/or the restructuring of repayment conditions, the provision of collateral and the transfer of assets to creditors.

 If the recovery plan is not approved and the PA declares before the court that the company is insolvent, it may: (i) lodge an opposition, following which the judge will order the PER to be closed with all its effects extinguished; or (ii) not oppose it, in which case, insolvency is declared and proceedings are initiated (being the PER proceedings attached to the document).

 Where the PER is extinguished, the debtor cannot initiate a new PER for the next two years.

 The PER is usually concluded within six to eight months.

 A faster track

-Alternatively, the PER may follow a shorter form, being initiated by the presentation of a pre-negotiated extrajudicial recovery plan signed by the debtor and creditors representing the above-mentioned majority, with all ancillary documents.
-In such cases, following the PA’s appointment and the notification of non-subscriber creditors for oppositions to the provisional creditors list, the judge decides on the plan’s ratification as described above.
+Alternatively, the PER may follow a shorter form, being initiated by the submission of a pre-negotiated extrajudicial recovery plan signed by the debtor and creditors representing the majorities foreseen in the CIRE to approve the plan, with all ancillary documents.
+In such cases, following the PA’s appointment and the notification of non-subscriber creditors for opposition to the provisional creditors list, the judge decides on the plan’s ratification as described above.

 These shorter proceedings are usually concluded (upon the final ratification decision) within two to four months.